jameshughes89/cs102/src/site/topic6-testing.rst

 =====

 * JUnit is a very popular unit testing framework for Java
-* It's easy to use and automates testing for us
+* It's simple to use and automates testing for us
-* We will focus on three special things (there is a lot more too it then what will be covered here)
+* We will focus on three special things (there is a lot more to it then what will be covered here)
     * ``@Test`` annotation
     * ``@DisplayName`` annotation
-    * asserts
+    * Assertions

-* Assuming you are using IntelliJ, here is an easy way to setup JUnit
+* Assuming you are using IntelliJ, here is a simple way to setup JUnit

 1. Make a new folder/directory called ``test`` in your project next to ``src``